 Everything is fine if the company properly secures our data, and they’re backing it up in a different physical location.
 In the case of some cataclysm, we will not lose our data.
 However, In real life, we are not always in such a perfect situation.
 The history of the internet is full of situations when some hosting providers removed data accidentally with no option to restore it.

 With blockchain technology, there are fewer client-server architecture boundaries.
 In some cases, we can remove the server totally to be fully independent.
 In others there is a small server code part as an addition to the blockchain node, to store data without any delays and with immediate access.
-Blockchains copy data and distribute it between all computers in the network.
+Blockchains copy data and distribute it to a decentralized network.
 Even if a few computers crash, the data will still be there.

 I’m not a blockchain developer should I care?